Personal loans

 3-7 years |

-Evaluating your current financial health and your long-term financial goals will help determine whether this move makes sense.
-A HELOC might be beneficial if you have significant home equity, a stable income, and are comfortable with variable rates.
-However, it’s vital to factor in the potential for payment shock once the repayment period begins and the interest rate adjusts.
+Evaluating your current financial health and your long-term financial goals will help determine whether a HELOC makes sense.
+It might be beneficial if you have significant home equity, a stable income, and are comfortable with variable rates.

 If you're uncertain about using a HELOC for debt consolidation, consider these alternatives that may provide similar benefits without the added risk:

 At BHG Financial, we believe financing should fit seamlessly into your life and goals.
-That’s why we offer personal loans tailored to your needs, with amounts up to $250,0002 and flexible terms of up to 10 years2,3.
-Consolidate your high-interest debt with a BHG loan designed to help you move forward confidently.
+That’s why we offer personal loans tailored to your needs, with amounts up to $250,0002 and flexible terms of up to 10 years.2,3 This structure helps many borrowers simplify their debt while maintaining liquidity and financial flexibility.

 Not all solutions, loan amounts, rates or terms are available in all states.